Fall-Back/Patterns/Nav Bar/README.md

 Navbar
 ======

-A responsive CSS only navigation bar that degrades well in older browsers.
+A responsive navigation bar that degrades well in older browsers.
 Provides a single-tier dropdown.

 Markup Example
 --------------